Top Tips for Leading a Healthy Lifestyle at Work

 - Stand for the minutes/any other business sections of meetings or take a walking meeting.

-- Walk over to your colleague's desk to talk rather than emailing, instant messaging or calling them.
+- Walk over to your colleague's desk to talk rather than emailing.

 - Organise your workplace so that things aren't within reach.
 Make sure the printer is on the far side of the office, for example.